+What do you consider your priorities?
+If you’ve listed many things, take pause.
 If you have endless lists of priorities, it’s the same as having no priorities.

 By aligning your outcomes with your core values, you can achieve clarity on which goals are true priorities.
 What actions produce the most value?
 What outcomes address your true wants in life?
 Once you have a direction to move in, you’ll get a better sense of what actions deserve your attention and which ones don’t.

 If you’re facing an overwhelming number of tasks around an outcome, remember that you can create better to-do lists by chunking all related tasks into smaller groups so that they are easier to manage and tackle.
 That way, you can better visualize and identify the steps you need to take to reach your goal.

 Tony explains the power of chunking and how it helps direct your focus toward what matters.